TaraRhoseyn/cardiff_swim_centre_site/README.md

 The timetable page gives users all the times the pool will be open for specific activities, such as certain classes or lane swimming times.

 The table was made with the Bootstrap responsive table component, this allows the table to be scrolled horizontally on mobile view, so no information is lost.
 Originally I had planned to include a drop-down menu on mobile view in which you could pick which day/s you wanted to view at a time, but this was not possible without JavaScript or another external framework.
 In future releases, more work can be done around optimising this timetable for mobile use.
-I also included the 'closed' content to ensure the page passed the WAVE accessability tool with 0 errors, as originally those spaces had been classes as empty rows.
+I also included the 'closed' content to ensure the page passed the WAVE accessibility tool with 0 errors, as originally those spaces had been classes as empty rows.

 I also included a PDF version of the timetable on the site for users to open and download.
 I did this as I know from my own experience in a swimming family that many swimmers like to have a copy of the timetable easily at hand at home, for example on a pin board.
 But I included a QR code on the PDF to encourage users to return to the website too.